 - Provide exercise and stimulation through interactive hunting games and toys

-If you would like some advice about how you can help manage your cat's weight please contact your Belle Forest Animal Hospital vets in Tennessee.
+If you would like some advice about how you can help manage your cat's weight please contact your Belle Forest Animal Hospital vets in Nashville.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.